-Photo of a Northern Saw-Whet Owl in a Toronto Park
+A Northern Saw-Whet Owl in Toronto’s Milliken Park

-Bob and I went for a walk one afternoon here in Toronto, Ontario, in one of our local parks, and by chance, we spotted a Northern Saw-Whet Owl at rest in the thick brush.
-I have never seen an owl in the wild before, and certainly not one in such close proximity.
-We have frequented this park for years, and this was the first time we were lucky enough to catch sight of one.
+Bob and I went for a walk one afternoon in Milliken Park, here in Toronto, Ontario, and by chance, we spotted a Northern Saw-Whet Owl (Aegolius acadicus) at rest in the thick brush.
+I had never seen an owl in the wild before, and certainly not one in such close proximity.
+We have frequented this park for years, and this was the first time we were lucky enough to catch sight of an owl.

 Although this little specimen of an owl sat quietly at rest on his daytime roost, I have, in the past, heard a Northern Saw-Whet Owl when walking in the woods with my dad.
 This Owl has a round, light, white face with brown and cream streaks; they also have a dark beak and yellow eyes.